Crawler Questions and Answers¶

 The crawler may not infer the correct delimiter for a CSV file.
 To resolve this, you have two choices:

-You can manually register the dataset by copying the SQL statement and altering the delimiter specified in the
+Manually register the dataset by copying the SQL statement and altering the delimiter specified in the

-You can alter the dataset to use the correct delimiter after registration by running the following command in Workspace:
+Alter the dataset to use the correct delimiter after registration by running the following command in Workspace:

 ALTER TABLE <dbname.tablename> SET SERDEPROPERTIES ('field.delim'='.');.

 In file types such Parquet or CSV, you might have columns with names in the raw data that Okera does not support.
 Okera fails to crawl files if they contain column names it does not support.
 The list of characters Okera will not allow in column names includes periods (.), colons (:), backticks or backward quotation marks (`), and exclamation points (!).
 For example, if you have a file containing a column name with a period in it, Okera will fail to crawl the file.

 The Okera crawler uses the folder directory naming structure to automatically detect partitions.
 Make sure your data files have been separated into partitioning folders and have been named correctly.
 Once datasets are in Okera, the partitioning columns are not in an editable state.

 When a new crawler is created, a crawler task gets added to the top of a background maintenance task queue for the Okera cluster.
 A continuously running thread picks up and runs background maintenance tasks in this queue.
 Automatic partition recovery is also run on this same thread.

 How Can I Increase the Number of Crawlers That Can Run Concurrently?¶

 Crawlers for different connections can run concurrently.
 To control how many run concurrently, use the